vultr-free-trial-credit/.github/profile/README.md

 **Twitter Credits (+$3)**
 You can earn an additional $3 in account credits by following Vultr on Twitter and tweeting about them.
 Small amount, but it takes about two minutes.

-**Referral Program**
-Vultr has a referral system built into every account.
-Once you sign up, you get a unique referral link in your dashboard.
-Share it with friends - when someone signs up and becomes an active paying customer (after 30 days), both you and the referred user earn bonus credits.
-Payouts are processed twice a month (on the 1st and 15th of each month).

 **GitHub Education Pack (Students)**
 If you are a student with an active GitHub Education account, you can access Vultr credits through the GitHub Student Developer Pack.
 This typically provides between $50 and $100 in cloud credit depending on current program terms.
 You need to verify your student status through GitHub Education before the credit activates on your Vultr account.